 If you are experiencing symptoms of COVID-19 or have been exposed to someone who has tested positive for the virus, you may need to receive a COVID-19 test.
 Your provider will evaluate your concerns and determine whether a COVID-19 test is appropriate.

-Your COVID-19 test appointment will be at our Indian Creek Campus.
+The testing location at Indian Creek Campus offers drive-through COVID-19 test appointments.
 Our team will come out to you.
 Please remain in your vehicle.
 Our team members collect the sample using a nasal swab.
 They will wear all the necessary personal protective equipment.
+When you arrive, follow the cones to park.
+Then call the posted phone number from your vehicle to check in.

 You should visit only your scheduled location.
 Bring a photo ID.
 Patients younger than 16 must be accompanied by a parent or guardian.